Close

 Quick scenario: Imagine you're submitting a business invitation from a Zagreb-based tech company.
 The Croatian consulate will verify this company's legitimacy through their registration number.
 Ensure your Croatian partner provides complete company details including VAT number and chamber of commerce registration.

 Pro Tip: Documents not in English or Croatian require certified translation.
 Use translation services recognized by the Croatian embassy—this typically costs AED 50-100 per page but prevents rejection due to language barriers.
+Document inconsistencies cause preventable rejections, so triple-check that travel dates match exactly across your application form, flight reservations, hotel bookings, insurance policy, and invitation letter.
+Names must appear exactly as shown in your passport.

 Need Help with Croatia Business Visa?